-It all started when I chipped a piece of my chisel.
-I did not have it professionally fixed, but I did not want the chips to turn into cracks.
+It all started when I chipped a piece off my chisel.
+I did not have it professionally repaired, but I did not want the chipping to turn into cracks.
 So I tried to make a temporary repair.
-It did not work well enough until I used a chisel body filler.
+That did not work well enough until I used a putty knife on the chisel.
 It was like a liquid in a can.

-After a week or so, the chips had turned into cracks.
-I was upset that I had wasted a whole can of the stuff.
-After wasting that much, I would not waste anymore, and I decided to try repairing by filling the cracks with epoxy.
-It was not a permanent repair because the tool was made of steel.
-It made the entire tool look like it was a new one.
+After a week or so, the crisps had become cracks.
+I was annoyed that I had wasted a whole can of the stuff.
+After wasting so much, I did not want to waste anymore, so I decided to fill the cracks with epoxy.
+It was not a permanent repair because the tool was steel.
+It made the entire device look like a new one.

 Place your chisel in a vice

-Inserting your chisel on a vice secures it through clamping so that it does not move.
+Inserting your chisel into a vice secures it through clamping, so it does not move.
 The vice has two teeth that clap the material when using the chisel.
-Make sure the clamping is tight enough to hold the chisel but not to break it.
+Ensure the clamping is tight enough to hold the chisel but not break it.

-Over-tightening the vice causes a snap or damage to the chisel, although chances are slim.
 A dull chisel is prone to damage when secured.
 It requires more force, and it slips away when in use.
+Over-tightening the vice causes a snap or damage to the chisel, although the chances are slim.

 The chisel tip has to be clamped so that you start your repair.
 The chisel vice gives the chisel a guide when making cuts.

 Heat the chisel blank

 Eating up a chisel bank is part of the sharpening and flattening process.
 Be careful of the amount of heat you apply.
 Otherwise, it breaks.
 Bringing the blank to red hot is the way to harden the blank.
 Put out the heat in oil, not water, and the oil should have a fast quench rate so that the blank does not take time to cool off the charcoal.

 Repeat heating the blank slowly and evenly using a broad flame.
 You are allowed to put it on a bed of charcoal until the charcoal dies out, which happens at night.
 The bluing point is a sign of overheating.